imzoc/transcribe-with-AI/README.md

 modules that we imported, those objects inherit a bunch of properties and methods from code that other people wrote.
-The great thing about this is that we don't need to know how exactly that code works; we just need to know how to use those methods and attributes (a.k.a. the application programming interface, or API).
-All I actually did here was
-read the appropriate documentation (which I provided links to in-line in the code) and figure out how to use those methods and attributes.
+The great thing about this is that we don't need to know how exactly that code works; we just need to know how to use those methods and attributes.
+All I did here was read the appropriate documentation (which I provided links to in-line in the code) and figure out how to use those methods and attributes.
 This simplifies the programming process immensely and allows programmers to easily and efficiently use other programmers' code, as can be seen here!